enzymejs/enzyme/docs/api/ShallowWrapper/setState.md

 A method to invoke `setState()` on the root component instance similar to how you might in the definition of the component, and re-renders.
 This method is useful for testing your component in hard to achieve states, however should be used sparingly.
-If possible, you should utilize your component's external API in order to get it into whatever state you want to test, in order to be as accurate of a test as possible.
+If possible, you should utilize your component's external API (which is [accessible via `.instance()`](http://airbnb.io/enzyme/docs/api/ShallowWrapper/instance.html)) in order to get it into whatever state you want to test, in order to be as accurate of a test as possible.
 This is not always practical, however.

 NOTE: can only be called on a wrapper instance that is also the root instance.